-1.1 Site and maintenance
+2.1 Site and maintenance

-We report measurements from two experiments that were conducted at Tänikon Research Station, Aadorf (47°48'N, 8°91'E) and Reckenholz, Zürich (47°43'N, 8°53'E) in Switzerland (Table 1).
-The experimental site at Tänikon was situated on a brown earth (topsoil sandy loam, subsoil clay) and the site at Reckenholz was a cambisol (topsoil 20-30% clay, subsoil 30-40% clay).
-Swards were sown in August 2010 and 2011 (Tänikon and Reckenholz, respectively) on 3 m × 5 m plots.
-Plots were cut seven times per year in Tänikon (2011), including a clearing cut in April, and deep-rooting species and vice versa, resulting in reduced niche overlap.

-- six times in Reckenholz (2012).
-Plots received 145 and 200 kg N ha-1 yr-1 (Tänikon - and Reckenholz, respectively) split over five applications, and enough P and K as to - be non-limiting for intensively managed grassland.
+We report measurements from two experiments that were conducted at Tänikon Research Station, Aadorf (47°48' N, 8°91' E) and Reckenholz, Zürich (47°43' N, 8°53' E) in Switzerland (Table 1).
+The experimental site at Tänikon was situated on a brown earth (topsoil sandy loam, subsoil clay) and the site at Reckenholz was a cambisol (topsoil 20-30 % clay, subsoil 30-40 % clay).
+Swards were sown in August 2010 and 2011 (Tänikon and Reckenholz, respectively) on $3m \times 5m$ plots.
+Plots were cut seven times per year in Tänikon (2011), including a clearing cut in April, and six times in Reckenholz (2012).
+Plots received 145 and 200 kgNha-1 yr-1 (Tänikon and Reckenholz, respectively) split over five applications, and enough P and K as to be non-limiting for intensively managed grassland.

-1.2 Experimental design
+2.2 Experimental design

-- 166 Four grassland species were selected based on their expected rooting depth: two - shallow-rooting species, Lolium perenne L (L perenne) cultivar (cv.)
-Aligator and - 168 Trifolium repens L (T repens) cv.
-Hebe, and two deep-rooting species, Cichorium - 169 intybus L (C intybus) cv.
-Puna II and Trifolium pratense L (T pratense) cv.
-Pastor in - 170 Tänikon and cv.
+Four grassland species were selected based on their rooting depth: two shallow-rooting species, Lolium perenne L. (L. perenne) cultivar (cv.)
+Aligator and Trifolium repens L (T. repens) cv.
+Hebe, and two deep-rooting species, Chicorium intybus L. (C. intybus) cv.
+Puna II and Trifolium pratense L. (T. pratense) cv.
+Pastor in Tänikon and cv.
 Dafila in Reckenholz.
-L perenne and T repens generally have the - bulk of their roots in the top 10 cm, whereas C intybus and T pratense have tap roots - that allow access to deeper soil depths (Brown et al., 2003;Black et al., 2009).
-All four - species were sown in four monocultures and in one mixture with equal proportions of - all four species, resulting in five different plant communities.
-Monocultures of L - perenne, C intybus, T repens and T pratense were sown with 30, 6.5, 16 and 16.4 kg - 176 germinable seeds ha-1, respectively. - Using rainout shelters, half of the plots were subjected to a drought treatment of 10 - and 9 weeks duration in Tänikon 2011 and Reckenholz 2012, respectively (spanning - two regrowth periods, Table 1), with three replicate plots per treatment.
-The tunnel- - shaped shelters consisted of steel frames of 5.5 m \times 3 m \times 1.4 m height, covered with - 181 1.5 μm thick transparent plastic foil (Gewächshausfolien-Zuschnitt UV4, 190my) - with the opposing ends left uncovered.
-Gutters were installed to prevent the water - from flowing onto adjacent plots, and a ventilation opening at the top and bottom 50 - 184 cm was included to stimulate air circulation and minimise temperature increases - underneath the shelters. - Air temperature and relative humidity (RH) were measured at 80 cm height with - 187 combined temperature and RH probes (Decagon EHT durable RH / temperature - sensor) in four mixture plots at Tänikon and six mixture plots at Reckenholz, - respectively (both control and drought plots) and logged (EM50, Decagon).
-Rainfall - 190 for the two experiments was recorded at the weather stations located at Tänikon - 191 Research Centre and ART, Reckenholz, Zürich which were within 2 km distance of - the experimental sites.
-Photosynthetically active radiation (PAR) was measured above - the canopy of all plots subjected to drought (underneath the shelter) and of control plots on five occasions during the drought period using a ceptometer (AccuPAR LP80, Decagon Devices, USA).
+L. perenne and T. repens generally have the bulk of their roots in the top 10 cm, whereas C. intybus and T. pratense have tap roots that allow access to deeper soil depths.
+All four species were sown in four monocultures and in one mixture with equal proportions of all four species, resulting in five different plant communities.
+Monocultures of L. perenne, C. intybus, T. repens and T. pratense were sown with 30, 6.5, 16 and 16.4 kg germinable seeds ha-1, respectively.

+Using rainout shelters, half of the plots were subjected to a drought treatment of 10 and 9 weeks duration in Tänikon 2011 and Reckenholz 2012, respectively (spanning 15 two regrowth periods, Table 1), with three replicate plots per treatment.
+The tunnelshaped shelters consisted of steel frames of 5.5 m × 3 m × 1.4 m height, covered with 1.5 μm thick transparent plastic foil (Gewächshausfolien-Zuschnitt UV4, 190my) with the opposing ends left uncovered.
+Gutters were installed to prevent the water from flowing onto adjacent plots, and a ventilation opening at the top and bottom 50 cm was included to stimulate air circulation and minimise temperature increases underneath the shelters.

+Air temperature and relative humidity (RH) were measured at 80 cm height with combined temperature and RH probes (Decagon EHT durable RH/temperature sensor) in four mixture plots at Tänikon and six mixture plots at Reckenholz, respectively (both 25 control and drought plots) and logged (EM50, Decagon).
+Rainfall for the two experiments was recorded at the weather stations located at Tänikon Research Centre and ART, Reckenholz, Zürich which were within 2 km distance of the experimental sites.

-1.3 Sampling
+2.3 Sampling